X-Class: Text Classification with Extremely Weak Supervision: Our Framework

-where $D_{i,j}$ is the $j$-th token in the document $D_i$ and $\mathbf{t}_{i, j}$ is its contextualized token representation. \citet{DBLP:conf/emnlp/Ethayarajh19} adopted a similar strategy of estimating a static representation using BERT.
+where $D_{i,j}$ is the $j$-th word in the document $D_i$ and $\mathbf{t}_{i, j}$ is its contextualized word representation. \citet{DBLP:conf/emnlp/Ethayarajh19} adopted a similar strategy of estimating a static representation using BERT.
 Such static representations are used as anchors to initialize our understanding of the classes.

 A straightforward way to enrich the class representation is to take a fixed number of words similar to the class name and average them to get a class representation.
 However, it suffers from two issues: (1) setting the same number of keywords for all classes may hurt the minority classes, and (2) a simple average may shift the semantics away from the class name itself.
 As an extreme example, when the 99\% of documents are talking about \textit{sports} and the rest 1\% are about \textit{politics}, it is not reasonable to add as many keywords as \textit{sports} to \textit{politics}---it will diverge the \textit{politics} representation.